Never Coming Back

-We even did one of my tunes, a rocker called “Gimme One Night,” which wound up getting recorded and put on my next indie cassette.
+We even did one of my tunes, a rocker called “Gimme One Night,” which wound up getting recorded with a smoking lead from my dear buddy Gary Koliger and put on my next indie cassette.
 The band did a fantastic version of it live, and it was one of the most fun songs I’ve ever had the pleasure of singing.
-Kendra took a shine to a country song I was working on, “Close Call With Love” and before I knew it, she and Daryl had worked up a classic 80’s synth-pop arrangement of it and we went into the studio to record a great demo with Gary Koliger on guitar.
+Kendra took a shine to a country song I was working on, “Close Call With Love” and before I knew it, she and Daryl had worked up a classic 80’s synth-pop arrangement of it and we went into the studio to record a great demo.

 We entered “Close Call” in a local song competition sponsored by a radio station and won recording time at Little Mountain Sound (home to Bryan Adams and Loverboy) and the #1 slot on a 4-song EP that made it onto the national airwaves.
 Good times!